The University of Gothenburg warmly welcomes you to the

 14 - 18 June 2027 | Gothenburg, Sweden

-2027 Forum Research Themes
+2027 Forum Research Themes (RTs)

 Attend the Forum

-Participants can be senior researchers, early career researchers (within 8 years of PhD award) and PhD-students.
+Participants can be senior researchers, early career researchers (within 8 years of PhD award) and PhD students.

 NOTE: Due to space limitations, participation in the Forum is limited.
 Participation is therefore not guaranteed, even if you have your own funding.